ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_s3/static-website.md

 }
 ```

-The first part of the declration relates to the body of the document.
+The first part of the declaration relates to the body of the document.
 It sets the font to Arial or a sans-serif alternative.
-Will use flexbox to center content both vertically and horizontally.
+You use flexbox to center content both vertically and horizontally.
 The height is set to 100% of the viewport height.
 Also, the declarations apply a light gray background color, and remove the default margin.

-Then, there is a declaration of the .container class.
+Then, there is a declaration of the `.container` class.
 It does the following:
 * centers the text within the container,
 * sets a white background,
 * adds padding inside the container,
 * rounds the corners with a border radius,
 * adds a subtle shadow for a 3D effect.

-Subsequently, we have a declaration of the button style, which:
+Subsequently, you have a declaration of the button style, which:
 * sets a green background color,
 * changes the text color to white,
 * removes the default border,